-Use this page to patch any system input (displayed on the left) directly to one or multiple system outputs (displayed on top), without impacting on mix resources or bus configuration.
-This is a powerful 'system patch' with over 800 possible sources and over 800 destinations!
+Use this page to patch any source (displayed on the left) directly to one or multiple destinations (displayed on top), without impacting on mix resources or bus configuration.

 Digital Split using Tie Lines - In a digital split system (for example FoH and Monitors), it is typical to use the Tie Lines to send the Local inputs from the Master MixRack to an I/O Port and over to the Slave system, as pictured above.
 This method (as opposed to using channel Direct Outs) splits the signals straight after the preamp so they are unaffected by Digital Trim or Direct Out Source on the Master system.